…by Jonas E. Alexis

 See for example Simon Henderson, “What We Know About Saudi Arabia’s Role in 9/11,” Foreign Policy, July 18, 2016; Paul Sperry, “How US covered up Saudi role in 9/11,” NY Post, April 17, 2016.
 For a populate report, see “How can Obama break bread with them?
 President meets with Saudi ruler in Riyadh as row rages over secret report ‘linking the Arab kingdom with 9/11 attacks,’” Daily Mail, April 21, 2016.

-Posted by Jonas E. Alexis on June 4, 2017, With 1752 Reads Filed under Government & Politics, Life.
+Posted by Jonas E. Alexis on June 4, 2017, With 1849 Reads Filed under Government & Politics, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.